-The Nine Horses Fresco Hill is also a famous and distinctive attraction along Li River.
+The Nine Horses Fresco Hill is also a famous and distinctive attraction along the Li River.
 It is located 4 kilometers northwest of Xingping Town.
 The hill itself looks like a Chinese ink painting made by nature.
 Various hues on the cliff suggest nine horses in different shapes and sizes.
-But these horses are hard to distinguish - one need to use imagination.
+But these horses are hard to distinguish - one needs to use imagination.
 Legend has it that the more horses a person can see, the smarter he/she must be.
-The above image was taken when fogs were floating around the hill and surrounding peaks.
+The above image was taken when the fog was floating around the hill and surrounding peaks.

 Fishing Lights on the Li River

-The classic shot of Li River is the one called "fishing lights on the Li River".
-In the past, local fishermen paddled their bamboo raft and went fishing on the Li River as night falls.
+The classic shot of the Li River is the one called "fishing lights on the Li River".
+In the past, local fishermen paddled their bamboo rafts and went fishing on the Li River as night falls.
 A magical scene appears when the river is dotted with fishing lights.
-It's a scene that shows an intimate relationship between human and nature.
+It's a scene that shows an intimate relationship between humans and nature.

-Nowadays there are fewer fishermen on Li River, so if you wish to take such photos of fishermen dressed in straw rain cape you need to arrange for it in advance.
-We can organize cormorant fishermen on bamboo rafts to be staged into your shot.
+Nowadays there are fewer fishermen on the Li River, so if you wish to take such photos of fishermen dressed in straw rain capes you need to arrange for it in advance.
+We can organize cormorant fishermen on bamboo rafts to be staged in your shot.

 The best place to take shots of the fishing lights is at Xingping or on the Yangshuo Bridge.
 Arrive there in the early morning or evening.